iterative/dvc.org/static/docs/commands-reference/config.md

   The default value is `cache`, which resolved relative to the default project config location results in `.dvc/cache`.

-  > See also helper command `dvc cache dir` that properly transform paths
+  > See also helper command `dvc cache dir` to intuitively set this config
-  > relative to the present working directory into relative to the project
+  > option, properly transforming paths relative to the present working
-  > config file.
+  > directory into paths relative to the config file location.

 - `cache.protected` - makes files in the workspace read-only.
 Possible values are `true` or `false` (default).
 Run `dvc checkout` for the change go into